 Rubella is a contagious disease that is caused by a virus.
 In children, the disease is usually mild with fever and a rash.
 But, if a pregnant woman gets infected, the virus can cause serious birth defects.
 Rubella can be prevented with vaccination.

 Children should receive two doses of MMR vaccine:

-MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is also needed.
-A healthcare provider can help decide which vaccine to use.
+MMRV vaccine is licensed for children 12 months to 12 years old and may be used in place of MMR vaccine if varicella vaccination is also needed.
+A health care provider can help decide which vaccine to use.

 MMR vaccine is very safe and effective.
 MMR vaccine is the best way to protect children against rubella and to prevent them from spreading the disease to pregnant women and their unborn babies.